braveulysses/broker-groovy-sign-in-sample/README.md

 ## Notes

-* Java 8 is required.
-* Data Broker 6.0.0.0 and up is required.
 * By default, the application listens on an unsecured HTTP port.
 Please be aware that a production web application should always be served using HTTPS.
 * The application does not support encrypted ID tokens.
 This is left as an